timotejroiko/astrobot-docs/README.md

 .newchart MM/DD/YYYY, HH:MM, city country
 ```

-You must use full year.
-Both 24h and 12h time formats are supported.
+Both 24h and 12h time formats are supported and the full year must be used.
 Location and Timezones are calculated using Google's Geocoding and Timezone APIs.

 Examples:
 ```